spiral/docs/docs/en/cookbook/quick-start.md

 elements of the software.

 It is possible to modify the default behavior of the application by utilizing a route parameter and a `Guard` attribute to enable resolution of the Cycle Entity.
-To further enhance the application, the `ValidationHandlerMiddleware` can be incorporated to properly validate incoming HTTP requests.

 Here is the example: